Tonia Couch criticises GB diving chief Alexei Evangulov

 Tonia Couch has criticised British Diving's performance director Alexei Evangulov for the way he handled the decision not to pick her for the individual 10m event at London 2012.

-Couch lost an appeal against the decision on Thursday.
+Couch on Thursday.

 "The manager didn't tell me himself," the 23-year-old told BBC Sport.